Passengers of size present a challenge for seatmates and airlines

 Suzanne Dixon, a dietitian from Portland, Oregon, agrees that being nice can make the trip more survivable.

-What are your rights as a passenger of size or their seatmate?
+What are your rights as a plus-size passenger or their seatmate?

 • Fly later.
-If you’re seated next to a passenger of size who can’t fit into one seat and your schedule is flexible, ask a flight attendant if you can take the next flight.
+If you’re seated next to a plus-size passenger who can’t fit into one seat and your schedule is flexible, ask a flight attendant if you can take the next flight.
 If there’s room on the next plane, you might be better off traveling later.

 • Know your legal rights.
 Unfortunately, you don’t really have that many.
 The contract of carriage, the legal contract between you and the airline, does not say you have a right to a full seat.
 Generally, the crew’s attitude is that if you can sit in the seat and use your seat belt, you’re good to go.